Essential Vegan Books to Bolster Your Activism

 Nonviolent Communication: A Language of Life, 3rd Ed. by Marshall B. Rosenberg, PhD

 This classic book teaches you how to interact with others without triggering defensive reactions.
-Using a selection of case studies, stories, and dialogues, Rosenberg provides guidance and offers solutions to communication problems that can be applied in a variety relationships and situations.
+Using a selection of case studies, stories, and dialogues, Rosenberg provides guidance and offers solutions to communication problems that can be applied in a variety of relationships and situations.
 Learn more.

 Striking at The Roots: A Practical Guide to Animal Activism by Mark Hawthorne